-Another unfortunate effect of the legislation would be to create incentives for a "race to the bottom" in financial regulatory standards among foreign countries, since countries with lower regulatory standards could attract derivatives dealers seeking lax regulation.
-This would undermine the process of global harmonization that is currently taking place in world derivatives markets.
+Another unfortunate effect of the legislation would be to create incentives for a "race to the bottom" in financial regulatory standards among foreign countries.
+Foreign subsidiaries would be covered only by local regulations.
+This means that countries with lower regulatory standards could attract derivatives dealers seeking lax regulation.
+This would undermine the process of global harmonization towards appropriate standards that is underway today.
 The U.S. has reached broad agreement with the G-20 on the need for capital, margin, and clearing protections in the world's major derivatives markets.
 The U.S. is leading the way globally on implementation of these protections.
 The blanket exemption proposed in this legislation would actually undermine this process of harmonization by creating a powerful incentive for a country to set itself up as a haven from international regulation.
 Geographical exemptions from regulation fuel such "race to the bottom" outcomes and weaken incentives to coordinate.

 Historically, the U.S. financial sector gained its international reputation due to our global leadership in creating stable and transparent markets.
 Indeed, it was over 150 years ago that the U.S. pioneered the derivatives clearinghouse.
 This was a major positive innovation in establishing robust and valuable marketplaces for commodities as well as key financial markets.
 The US economy will benefit from having transparent, sound and reliable capital markets, and global industry will participate in our capital markets to the extent that they are transparent, sound and reliable.
 Although permitting regulatory loopholes may create short-term profits, in the long run the greater threat to the U.S. competitive edge is a repetition of the deregulation that led to the disastrous financial crisis of 2008.
-HR 3283 should be rejected.
+HR 3283 must be rejected.